Som23Git/blog-site-markdown/README.md

 Also, once nodemon is initiated, we need to add the startup script in the package.json(server.js) file.

 To start this, run the cmd line - "npm run devStart".

+Procedure:

+1. We create a server.js file to setup a view engine and initiate nodemon.
+2. Create views Folder to handle all the ejs views.
+Start with index.ejs
+3. Create a routes Folder to handle all the routes within the application.
+4. Within the routes, create a file named articles.js where we can export the router variable to other parts of the folder within the application.
+We can use require('./routes/articles') in the server.js to use it.
+5. res.render('index', {text: "Hello"}); --> Passing an object to the index.ejs or HTML page to handle new articles.
+6. In the server.js, we use <%= VARIABLE %> to declare a variable and call it wherever needed.